AdobeDocs/analytics.es-ES/help/admin/admin/c-manage-report-suites/c-edit-report-suites/marketing-channels/c-channels.md

 feature: Marketing Channels
 exl-id: a768a4c2-f922-4d96-a9fb-78a1dfac04d8
 source-git-commit: bf0a4d4436da5f6a5ce09fbf7a1f03ef8bcc7094
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '767'
-ht-degree: 0%
+ht-degree: 100%

 ---